Synopsis: A group of high-school students, who are infused with unique superpowers,harness their abilities in order to save the world. – IMDB

 There were many a part that made my geeky little heart flutter.
 There were a few in-jokes here and there that were balanced perfectly.
 Not too many, so as to make it nothing but referential humor.
 The dramatic parts were balanced quite well with the more comedic and action parts.
 I was afraid it would go ‘Godzilla’ on me.
 Too many people, not enough action.

 I was a tad bit leery early on with the way a couple of the car chase scenes were shot.
 They were very choppy and quick so I was worried that the action sequences would be the same.
-There was I needn’t have worried.
+I needn’t have worried.
 They were great!
 I loved The Zords.
 If there hadn’t been people sitting in front of me I may have squeed a bit.

 In wrap-up it was an awesome nostalgia to indulge in with my son.
 It’s always nice to have a nerd-out together every now and then.
 For some younger viewers some of the scenes might be a bit too intense, though.